simplex-chat/simplex-chat/README.md

 We would love to have you join the development!
 You can contribute to SimpleX Chat with:

+- translate UI to your language - we are using [Weblate](https://hosted.weblate.org/projects/simplex-chat/) to translate the interface, please get in touch if you want to contribute!
+- translate website homepage - there is a lot of content we would like to share, it would help to bring the new users.
+- writing a tutorial or recipes about hosting servers, chat bot automations, etc.
 - developing features - please connect to us via chat so we can help you get started.
-- writing a tutorial or recipes about hosting servers, chat bot automations, etc.
-- translate UI to some language - we are currently setting up the UI to simplify it, please get in touch and let us know if you would be able to support and update the translations.
-- translate website homepage - there is a lot of content we would like to share, it would help to bring the new users.

 ## Help us with donations